luapower/luapower-all/nw.md

 ### `win/view:bitmap() -> bmp`

 Get a bgra8 [bitmap] object to draw on.
-The bitmap is freed when the window's client area changes size, so keeping a reference to it outside the `repaint()` event is generally not useful.
+The bitmap is freed and replaced when the window's client area changes size.
+The bitmap must be requested inside the `repaint()` event for drawing purposes, but can also be requested outside the `repaint()` event for hit-testing purposes.

 The alpha channel is not used unless this is a transparent window (note: views cannot be transparent).